JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Alan described his relationship with Susann as friendly.
 - I asked him the reason for the separation and pending divorce and he announced, "sex and the kids"
 - Alan's voice tone when answering the question, indicated that he was angry about the situation.
-- Alan struggled with his timeline as regards to his actions on Sunday evening and into Monday morning.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan struggled with his timeline as regards to his actions on Sunday evening and into Monday morning. </span>
 - He focused his thoughts and explained he was with his children Sunday afternoon and they were at his residence from 1930 hours, until the following morning watching movies and then went to bed.
 - Alan told us he could not account for about a four hour time frame from Sunday afternoon into Sunday evening.
 - Alan did not provide a further explanation of his movement or actions during the previous weekend other than he arrived at SeaTac Airport from a business trip on Saturday afternoon at around 12:00 hours.